Traveling to San Francisco for a long weekend? If you’ve got 3 days in San Francisco to plan, check out this suggested list of things to do for ideas.

 The Go San Francisco® Card gives you the flexibility to create your own itinerary, so you can choose from dozens of top attractions and create a vacation tailored to your interests.

 Looking for more things to do? – we’ve got a list of how to spend 5-7 days in San Francisco.
 Or, try our popular California road trip itinerary, which covers top San Diego, Los Angeles, and San Francisco attractions.

 Stop #1: Big Bus San Francisco Sightseeing Tour

-This Hop-on Hop-off San Francisco Bus Tour is the perfect addition to your itinerary to get around the city while sightseeing.
+This Hop-on Hop-off San Francisco Bus Tour is the perfect addition to your itinerary, and an easy way to get around the city while sightseeing.